 Cholsey

-There are two separate birding spots near Cholsey village - Cholsey Hill and Cholsey Marsh.
+There are three good birding spots near Cholsey village, Cholsey Hill, Cholsey Marsh and Lollingdon Hill.
 For an approximate location map, click here.

 Cholsey Hill

-This outlier of the Downs is known as a raptor watchpoint, although patience may be required.
+This outlier of the Downs used to be known as a raptor watchpoint, although nowadays a lot of patience is required.
 There are extensive views in all directions.
+Cholsey Hill is a low hill but along with Lollingdon hill they are the highest points in the parish

 Approx. SU578878